notrustverify/lido-csm-dashboard/README.md

 ### How APY is Calculated

-**Reward APY** is calculated from actual on-chain reward distributions stored on IPFS.
-The dashboard fetches all historical distribution frames since CSM launched (December 2024) to calculate both 28-day and lifetime APY.
+**Reward APY** is calculated from actual reward distribution data published by Lido.
+Every ~28 days, Lido calculates how much each operator earned and publishes a "distribution frame" to IPFS (a decentralized file storage network).
+The dashboard fetches all these historical frames to calculate both 28-day and lifetime APY.

 - **28-Day APY**: Based on the most recent ~28 days of reward distributions
 - **Lifetime APY**: Based on all periods where you earned rewards (excludes ramp-up periods with no rewards to avoid misleadingly low numbers)